Hidan1999B/AIML2023/README.md

-# AI/ML Course at CBS 2023
+# AI/ML Course at CBS 2023 group project with Ramazan